Is it possible to trademark an Instagram or Facebook account?

 The short answer is, yes, you can.
 Like any other name or logo, Instagram and Facebook accounts accrue goodwill and reputation that businesses wish to protect.
 And they can be legally protected by a registered trademark like any other name or logo.

 The same principles apply when seeking a trademark for your Instagram and Facebook usernames as for more traditional names.
 If your username is not too descriptive and not too similar to a prior registered trademark (regardless of whether it’s a Facebook or Instagram prior trademark) then it will likely qualify for a trademark.
 This means you could not trademark a descriptive name such as “Sydney Hairdresser” because it is too descriptive.
 Also, you could not protect a usernames such as IBM, Bonds, or Nike because these names would already be registered trademarks.

 To protect your username, you need to apply for a trademark to the USPTO by following these steps:

-If you have any questions, our experienced intellectual property lawyers will help you trademark your social media accounts.
+If you have any questions, our experienced trademark attorneys will help you trademark your social media accounts.
 You can then be assured you are protected and get back to focusing on engaging your fans and doing business while we ensure no one steals business from you.